mathjax/MathJax-docs/advanced/debugging-tips.rst

   MathJax.Hub.lastError

-MathJax stores the error object from the last `Math Processing Error` in `MathJax.Hub.lastError`.
-This allow developers to access the stack trace information when needed.
+MathJax stores the error object from the last `Math Processing Error` in ``MathJax.Hub.lastError``.
+This allows developers to access the stack-trace information when needed.

 Add listener for MathJax errors